 ENGL 170B COLLEGE STUDY SKILLS FOR IBEST 2 (3)

 A course designed to enhance knowledge and effectiveness in learning theories, test taking, memory, note making, vocabulary and reading rates.
-Prerequisite: completion of ENGL 170A with a minimum grade of C. (UE)
+Prerequisite: Completion of ENGL 170A with a "C" grade or better.
+(UE)